Electrostatic withstand voltage

 Refers to the resistance to static electricity that allows power supply circuits and similar devices to continue normal operation without failure.

-(1) Operational electrostatic withstand capability
+(1) Electrostatic withstand capability during operation

 The maximum value at which normal operation can be maintained when static electricity is applied to any part of the enclosure while the input of the power supply circuit is under rated conditions.

-(2) Storage electrostatic withstand capability
+(2) Electrostatic withstand capability during storage

-The maximum value at which no failure or destruction occurs when static electricity is applied to any part of the outer surface of the enclosure, including input and output terminals, while the input of the power supply circuit is off (not operating).
+The maximum value at which no failure or destruction occurs when static electricity is applied to any part of the external surface of the enclosure, including input and output terminals, while the input of the power supply circuit is off (not operating).